 We call this term a date-time structure.
 The first 5 fields are integers expressing the year, month (1..12), day (1..31), hour (0..23), Minute (0..59).
 The S field holds the seconds as a floating point number between 0.0 and 60.0.
 Off is an integer representing the offset relative to UTC in seconds where positive values are west of Greenwich.
-If converted from local time date(Y, M.D)
+If converted from local time (see stamp_date_time/3, TZ holds the name of the local timezone.
+If the timezone is not known TZ is the atom -.
+DST is true if daylight saving time applies to the current time, false if daylight saving time is relevant but not effective and - if unknown or the timezone has no daylight saving time.

+date(Y.M.D)